Water

 2020 URBAN WATER MANAGEMENT PLAN

 In December 2021, the City, per CA Department of Water Resources (DWR) requirements, completed the City of Chowchilla 2020 Urban Water Master Plan (UWMP).
 UWMPs must be prepared by California's urban water suppliers every five years to support their long-term resource planning and ensure adequate water supplies are available to meet existing and future water demands, which includes potential future developments, such as Rancho Calera.
 Assessing water service reliability under various conditions, including prolonged drought, is the fundamental purpose of the UWMP.
-The report projects through the year 2045 and was able to assess that the current and projected supply of water is being met and anticipated to be met by using the City’s existing groundwater source.
+The report projects through the year 2045 and assesses that the current and projected water supply is being met and is anticipated to be met by using the City’s existing groundwater source.
 Click Here to review the plan.